Plays written by Rajendra Ramoon Maharaj

 Maharaj is the founder and the artistic advisor of River Voices, an African American Latino playwrighting festival in collaboration with Arkansas Repertory Theatre.
 He is also an artistic consultant for the Arkansas Repertory Theater.
 Maharaj is the former Associate Artistic Director of Syracuse Stage and the Lark Play Development Center.
 He also serves on the advisory board for Making Books Sing.
 Maharaj holds a BS from St. John’s University and an MFA from Brooklyn College.
 He has served as a guest faculty member at both Syracuse School of Drama and Carnegie Mellon School of Drama.
 Maharaj is the recipient of several grants, fellowship and awards including National Endowment for the Arts/Theatre Communications Group Career Development Program for Directors, TCG New Generations Grant in partnership with the Arkansas Repertory Theatre, the Winthrop Rockefeller Foundation, Doris Duke Charitable Foundation, Andrew W. Mellon Foundation, Nathan Cummings Foundation, Brooklyn Arts Council grant, Puffin Foundation, Time Warner Diverse Voices Fund, and the Van Lier Directing Fellowship and the Stage Directors and Choreographers Observership.
 He is also the recipient of the Woodie King Jr. Award for Outstanding Direction and four Vivian Robinson AUDELCO awards for his direction and choreography.
 He also served as the honorary Co.
 Chair for the 37th annual AUDELCO Awards.
 Rajendra also was nominated for the 2009 S.A.L.T.
 Award for Director of the Year by the Syracuse theatrical community.
 He has served as a panelist for the NEA TCG and National Alliance for Musical Theatre.

-* Please note that some titles are handled by Dramatists Play Service, Samuel French, Dramatic Publishing and Playscripts.com.
+* Please note that some titles are handled by Dramatists Play Service, Samuel French, Dramatic Publishing, Broadway Play Publishing, and Playscripts.com.
 Please ask if you don’t see a particular play.